ujjwalverma8004/ujjwal-portfolio-main/README.md

 - **HTML**: For the webpage structure.
 - **CSS**: For styling and responsive design.
 - **JavaScript**: For dynamic and interactive features.
+- **Botpress**: To develop and deploy the personal chatbot integrated into the portfolio.
 - **Deployment**: Deployed using Vercel for fast and reliable hosting.

 ## Project Structure